Close-up of a light brown puppy lying down with head resting on a dark surface.

 • Insurance tradeoffs

-👉 Read: The Real Cost of Owning a Dog
+👉 Read: The Real Cost of a Puppy (and how to plan for it)

 Insurance isn’t mandatory — but one emergency visit can erase months of savings.